 What Makes AI “Agentic”?

 The AI revolution, for many, is a story of ever-smarter assistants.
 First came the chatbots, then the generative models, and most recently, the “copilots”—powerful, single-turn tools that augment human creativity and productivity.
 But a fundamental shift is underway.
-We are moving beyond passive, human-prompted models to autonomous, goal-oriented systems—what we call AI agents.
+We are moving beyond passive, human-prompted models to autonomous, goal-oriented systems - what we call AI agents.

-The AI systems we’ve explored so far in our journey, from the fraud detection models we built to the inference servers that deploy them, represent what we might call “reactive intelligence.”
+The AI systems we’ve built so far in our journey, from the fraud detection models we built to the inference servers that deploy them, represent what we might call “reactive intelligence.”
 These systems excel at responding to inputs: give them a transaction, and they’ll classify it as fraudulent or legitimate; provide them with an image, and they’ll identify what’s in it; feed them text, and they’ll generate a response.
 But they fundamentally wait for us to provide the input, define the task, and interpret the results.

 Agentic AI represents a fundamental shift from this reactive design to proactive, goal-directed systems that can initiate actions, plan sequences of activities, and adapt their approach based on changing circumstances.
-Where traditional AI systems are like sophisticated calculators waiting for problems to solve, agentic AI systems are more like autonomous colleagues capable of understanding objectives and figuring out how to achieve them.
+Where traditional AI systems are like sophisticated calculators waiting for problems to solve, agentic AI systems are more like semi-autonomous colleagues capable of understanding objectives and figuring out how to achieve them.
 A copilot, no matter how powerful, is a reactive tool; it waits for a human prompt and provides a single, final output.
 An agent, on the other hand, is proactive.
 It has a goal, formulates a plan, takes action, and iterates until the goal is achieved.

 The LLM as the Brain: A Conceptual Leap